pkweitai/hummingbotAI/hummingbot_ai/prompt_templates/user_intent_classification.md

    * I'm feeling bored, tell me a joke about crypto degens
    * Should I tell my grandpa about Bitcoin in the next Thanksgiving dinner?

-You must always answer the sample text's classification in the following format:
+You must always answer the sample text's classification in the following format and parametres in List[str] format:
 ```
-Classification: <YOUR CLASSIFICATION>
+Classification: <YOUR CLASSIFICATION> , parameters: ["param1=value", "param2=value" ...]
 ```

 You must only classify the sample text as one of the 8 cases that was given to you above.
 Do not add anything else.
 Do